tomeshnet/documents/service_setup/wekan.md

 # tomesh.net Kanban

-The Toronto Mesh uses a [Kanban (看板)](https://en.wikipedia.org/wiki/Kanban) to keep track of ideas and their progess.
+The Toronto Mesh uses a [Kanban (看板)](https://en.wikipedia.org/wiki/Kanban) to keep track of ideas and their progress.
 The software we use is the self-hosted open-source [Wekan](https://github.com/wekan/wekan).
 Anyone is free to create an account and participate.

 ## Usage